01 of 11

-Two of those unexpected styles that actually look amazing together are rustic and mid-century modern.
+Two of those unexpected styles that look amazing together are rustic and mid-century modern.
 It turns out that a room covered in reclaimed wood looks just right when it also has Sputnik chandeliers and a Jonathan Adler couch.
-In fact, bringing these two styles together makes it completely unique and unlike other rooms out there.
+Bringing these two styles together makes it unique and unlike other rooms out there.

 Although you can marry these styles however you like, you can use a little inspiration to get started.
 These designers have mastered the art of mid-century Rustic—here are 10 chic ideas.Continue to 2 of 11 below.

 Mix Rustic Woods and a Mod Light Fixture